MerelyLogical/blog/pages/nas.md

 ata-ST4000[-----------]3[-] -> ../../sdc
 ```

-We use `gdisk` to partition the drives:
+Using `gdisk` to partition the drives:

 ```bash
 sudo gdisk /dev/sda